ubuntu/ubuntu-project-docs/docs/reference/exception-KernelUpdates.rst

 Where mainline is providing stable updates (the stable maintainer trees stable-2.6.27.y etc) these will be considered for inclusion as they release.

 For non-LTS releases these will generally be incorporated in full for the initial 3-4 month bug fixing period.
 After this patches will only be incorporated where there is demonstrated user need, following the normal SRU process for each change.

+For LTS releases these will generally be incorporated in full for the life of the release.
+These will necessitate longer baking of the releases in -proposed to weed out possible regressions.
+It should be noted that as the release matures the flow of these updates are expected to slow significantly as the release diverges further from the development version.

 .. _how_will_updates_be_provided_in_the_archive: